iamkirankumaryadav/Library/AI/Natural Language Processing.md

 Word2Vec Matrix | TF-IDF Matrix
 :--- | :---
-Multi Dimensional Vector | Sparse Matrix
+Multi dimensional vector | Sparse matrix
-Capture Words Relationship with other Words | Captures the Importance of Word in a given Documment Applied on each Word Individully | Applied to each Training Document More Memory Intensive | Less Memory Intensive
+Capture words relationship with other words | Captures the importance of word in a given documment.
+Applied on each word individully | Applied to each training document.
+More memory intensive | Less memory intensive.
-Ideal for Single Word Problems | Ideal for Problems with Multiple Words or Document Files.
+Ideal for single word problems | Ideal for problems with multiple words or document files.

 ### One Hot Vector